opsb/delayed_task/README.markdown

 Usage
 -----

-Add delayed: to the start of any rake task e.g.
+Add delay: to the start of any rake task e.g.

     $ rake delay:db:seed